Magnetized target fusion: Fusion demonstration plant

 General Fusion of Canada, in partnership with the UK's Atomic Energy Authority, is to build a demonstration plant at Culham, England, as a precursor to a commercially viable pilot plant.
 The reaction vessel will be a fast-rotating cylinder of liquid metal (lead, incorporating lithium to harvest the tritium formed through neutron activation) which is formed into a sphere by the action of synchronised pistons driven by steam.
 Magnetized fusion fuel as plasma is injected into the sphere as it contracts, producing sufficient temperature and pressure for the fusion reaction to take place.
 The liquid metal is circulated through heat exchangers to provide steam.

 Construction is expected to start in 2022, with operations beginning in 2025.

+In December 2024, General Fusion completed the construction of its Lawson Machine 26 (LM26) MTF test reactor in Richmond, British Columbia.

 Challenges

 MTF is not the first "new approach" to fusion power.
-When ICF was introduced in the 1960s, it was a radical new approach that was expected to produce practical fusion devices by the 1980s.
+When ICF was introduced in the 1960s, it was a radical new approach that aimed to produce practical fusion devices by the 1980s.
 Other approaches have encountered unexpected problems that greatly increased the difficulty of producing output power.
 With MCF, it was unexpected instabilities in plasmas as density or temperature was increased.
 With ICF, it was unexpected losses of energy and difficulties "smoothing" the beams.
 These have been partially addressed in large modern machines, but only at great expense.

 In a general sense, MTF's challenges appear to be similar to those of ICF.
 To produce power effectively, the density must be increased to a working level and then held there long enough for most of the fuel mass to undergo fusion.
 This is occurring while the metal liner is being driven inwards.
 Mixing of the metal with the fusion fuel would "quench" the reaction (a problem that occurs in MCF systems when plasma touches the vessel wall).
 Similarly, the collapse must be fairly symmetrical to avoid "hot spots" that could destabilize the plasma while it burns.

 Problems in commercial development are similar to those for any of the existing fusion reactor designs.
 The need to form high-strength magnetic fields at the focus of the machine is at odds with the need to extract the heat from the interior, making the physical arrangement of the reactor a challenge.
 Further, the fusion process emits large numbers of neutrons (in common reactions at least) that lead to neutron embrittlement that degrades the strength of the support structures and conductivity of metal wiring.
 In typical MCF schemes, neutrons are intended to be captured in a lithium shell to generate more tritium to feed in as fuel, further complicating the overall arrangement.
 Deuterium-deuterium fusion would, of course, avoid this requirement.